This is the third – and so far, last – installment of The Black Queen saga. It was first posted back in 2007.

 “You know me… I’ve always seen the world in grey…”

 “I’m feeling like that today, too.
-We need to add some colour to our lives… do you want to go shopping in the afternoon?”
+We need to add some color to our lives… do you want to go shopping in the afternoon?”

-“Normally, I wouldn’t say no but I’m low on cash on the moment, and my credit card is reaching its limit”
+“Normally, I wouldn’t say no but I’m low on cash at the moment, and my credit card is reaching its limit.”

 “Don’t worry.
 You can always use mine… shall we go, then?”

 “If you put it that way, sure… let’s go crazy!”

 “Now you’re talking.
 Let me just…” Amber’s face suddenly froze up.
 On the inside, her guts had begun rioting.

 “I’m feeling sick.
 I need to go to the bathroom right now.
 I think I’m going to throw up….”

 Amber left her in a hurry, as large chunks of fat food were about to be expelled through her mouth.
 She didn’t make it to the bathroom and a lot of good people immediately lost their appetite upon seeing her lose control over her stomach and deposit a large dose of messy leftovers on the tiled floor, so close to their belongings.